mfractor/xamarin-forms.swipe-view/README.md

 </SwipeView>
 ```

 Here we declare a new `SwipeView` to wrap our `MovieCard` and expose a left to right swipe action.

 When our users swipe left to right, the swipe view reveals the favourite action and automatically triggers the `Command` when the swipe is released.

-By setting `Mode="Execute"` on `SwipeItems`, we tell the swipe view to automatically trigger the command on a swipe item when the user releases the swipe gesture.
+This is achieved by setting `Mode="Execute"` on `SwipeItems`.

 This lets our users swipe left-to-right on a movie to intuitively star or unstar their favourite films: